Here is our selection of totally free things to do.

 1. Enjoy a stunning view

 Looking for a little-known rooftop from which to admire Paris spread out at your feet?
 Head to the terrace of the Galeries Lafayette Haussmann, which offers a superb view of some of the most beautiful sights and places in the French capital, including the Opéra Garnier, the Eiffel Tower and Montmartre.
-Make your way to the 8th floor of the store and you’ll find yourself in seventh heaven.
+Make your way to the the rooftop terrace of the store and you’ll find yourself in seventh heaven.

 3. Cultivate yourself

 No stay in Paris is complete without a visit to the Louvre.
 Among the must-sees are the museum’s three grandes dames, who draw visitors from around the world: the Venus de Milo, the Winged Victory of Samothrace and the Mona Lisa.
 If you’ve never seen them, or would like to admire them anew, you can do so for free.
-The museum offers free admission on the first Sunday of every month from October to March.
+Every first Saturday of the month (admission from 6pm to 9pm) as well as on 14 July (unless it is a Tuesday) admission to the museum is free (online booking required).

 4. Get some fresh air